Tokens & Embeddings Deep Dive

 Visuals, diagrams, and micro-interactions you'll see in this module.

-Why Keyword Search Breaks
+Keyword Search Breaks on Meaning

 Not all tokenizers are created equal.
 Compare tokenizer behavior across GPT-4, Llama, BERT, and StarCoder — explore special tokens, multilingual cost implications, and byte-level approaches like CANINE and ByT5.